rehierl/html-outliner-spec/issue-associations-notes.md

 This does not say anything about what value the `parentOutline` property will have for sections that are not added to an outline's `innerSections` list.
-I prefer to leave `parentOutline` initialized to a `null` reference as this allows to easily determine if a section object represents a top-level section within an outline.
-With that in mind, the `innerSections` list of an outline will contain all the outline's top-level sections.
+I prefer to leave `parentOutline` initialized to a `null` reference as this allows to easily determine if a section object represents a top-level section of an outline.
+With that in mind, the `innerSections` list of an outline will only contain the top-level sections of that outline object.

 <!-- ####################################################################### -->
 <h2 id="section-parent-section">section.parentSection -